mark-watson/Clojure-AI-Book/manuscript/preface.md

 **Editor: Carol Watson**

+Thanks to Alex Ott who rewrote a few of the example programs with a better Clojure style.

 Thanks to the following people who found typos in this and earlier book editions: Roger Erens

 Thanks to the following people who suggested improvements in this and earlier book editions: non so far.